-Students who pass the Foundation Degree which is a valued qualification in its own right may also consider further study and are eligible to progress to the third year of existing degree programmes at UW.
-Specifically, this Foundation Degree will enable students to progress onto the BA (Hons) Applied Health & Social Care (Top up) or BSc (Hons) Child and Adolescent Mental Health (Top up).
-Students are encouraged to apply by March before starting in September using the internal application available on the SOLE page.
+Students who pass the Foundation Degree (level 4 and 5) which is a valued qualification in its own right may also consider further study and are eligible to progress to the third year of existing degree programmes at UW.
+On successful completion of the Foundation Degree, students can choose progress onto the BA (Hons) Applied Health & Social Care (Level 6).
+Students who choose this route can apply for using the internal application available on the SOLE page.
 Students will need to consider topics for their independent study prior to starting in September.

-On successful completion of the Certificate in Higher Education students may wish to consider applying for one of the following courses:
+On successful completion of the Certificate in Higher Education students may wish to be consider applying for one of the following courses:

-- Nursing BSc (Hons); Adult Nursing or Mental Health Nursing (prerequisites include GCSE Maths and English Language, click here for further information). - Some students may be interested in undertaking the two year Foundation Degree and then applying for a progression route into the second year of BSc Honours programme in Adult Nursing/Mental Health Nursing.
+- Nursing BSc (Hons); Adult Nursing, and Mental Health Nursing (prerequisites include GCSE Maths, click here for further information). - Some students may be interested in undertaking the two year Foundation Degree and then applying for a progression route into the second year of BSc Honours programme in Adult Nursing/ Mental Health Nursing.
 There are specific requirements for entry here, please contact the admissions tutor in nursing for further details. - Social Work BA (Hons) (prerequisites include GCSE Maths and English, click here for further information). - Occupational Therapy (BSc Hons) (prerequisites include GCSE Maths, Science and English, click here for further information). - Paramedic Sciences (BSc Hons) (prerequisites include GCSE Maths, Science and English, click here for further information). - Physiotherapy (BSc Hons) (prerequisites include GCSE Maths, Science and English, click here for further information).